berndab/pewlett_hackard_analysis/README.md

 | Senior Staff        | 28255 |
 | Senior Engineer     | 29414 |

-## Limitations and Further Analysis
+## Retiring Employees Analysisv Limitations and Further Analysis

 The analysis does not look at the percentage of the company workforce that is retiring nor does it look at the percentage of each department that had members retiring.
 For instance, there are only two managers retiring while there are 29,414 senior engineers that will be retiring.
 Two managers retiring seems like it would have minimum impact on the company or any department while 29,414 senior engineers retiring can have a major impact of at least some departments.
 Knowing what departments would be most affected by retirement by calculating the percentage of each department’s employees who will retire would give critical information to management.
 Management then could prioritize the implementation of the mentoring program for these department first to minimize the effects on company productivity of losing the retiring employees.